 Click Here for more info.

-Warren Lehrer and Dennis J. Bernstein completed the manuscript of The Bullet That Pierced His Son’s Skull.
-The collection of 254 visual poems—written by Bernstein, composed for the page by Lehrer—is divided into eight thematic movements: Lake Childhood; Tracings; Subtractions and Addictions; Front Lines; Dream Central; On the Streets, Under Lock’N Key; He and She; Growing Down.
+Warren Lehrer and Dennis J. Bernstein completed the manuscript of Five Oceans in a Teaspoon.
+The collection of 248 visual poems—written by Bernstein, composed for the page by Lehrer—is divided into eight thematic movements: Lake Childhood; Tracings; Subtractions and Addictions; Front Lines; Dream Central; On the Streets, Under Lock’N Key; He and She; Growing Down.

-As is the case with his muckraking journalism, Dennis Bernstein’s poems come from the struggle of every day people to survive in the face of war, human rights violations, poverty, and the daily humilations and graces of family and work, or the lack thereof.
-For The Bullet That Pierced His Son’s Skull, Lehrer went through thousands of short poems written by Bernstein over the past four decades, selecting the ones he was most interested in working with.
+As is the case with his muckraking journalism, Dennis Bernstein’s poems come from the struggle of every day people to survive in the face of war, human rights violations, poverty, and the daily humiliations and graces of family and work, or the lack thereof.
+For Five Oceans in a Teaspoon, Lehrer went through thousands of short poems written by Bernstein over the past four decades, selecting the ones he was most interested in working with.
 Once chosen, he let each poem lead him to a [typographic] composition.
 Together, the writing and visual composition form a new whole, the result of many back and forths between the longtime collaborators.
-Two years in the making, The Bullet speaks to the madness, vulnerability, aspiration and language of our time.
+Two years in the making, Five Oceans speaks to the madness, vulnerability, aspirations and language of our time.
 The completed manuscript is now ‘being shopped.’
 Publisher and pub date To Be Announced.

 Click Here for more info.